thepru/claude-code-003/README.md

 ## How It Works

 1. **Tag extraction**: The command `tag#foo` is parsed to extract `foo` as the tag
-2. **Element detection**: The awk script identifies markdown elements (headers, lists, paragraphs)
+2. **Element detection**: The awk script identifies markdown elements (headers, lists, paragraphs, code blocks)
 3. **Smart inclusion**:
    - Tagged headers include all content in their section (until next same-level header)
+   - Code blocks under tagged headers are included
    - Content with different tags under a tagged header is excluded
    - Tagged list items and paragraphs are included entirely
-   - Code blocks are skipped/ignored
-4. **Output**: Filtered content is printed to stdout
+4. **Output**: Filtered content is printed to stdout or written to file

 ## Limitations #test